Institutional Review Board

 There is another option: external IRB companies.
 These companies follow the same rules as all other IRBs, but they don't have teaching schedules or research agendas to work around.
 They may be able to do more scaffolding--helping you understand and complete the paperwork--before they review your proposal.
 Their turn-around time can save your project: imagine getting approval within 3-7 days of submission!
 They are also not free.
 The cost for using one of these is its own budget line.

-Most external evaluation (and education) consultants charge anywhere from $125 to $250 per hour, and that may not include overhead.
+Most external evaluation (and education) consultants charge anywhere from $100 to $250 per hour, and that may not include overhead.
 Hourly rates depend on level of education, experience, and location, and this is only the cost of the consultant's time.
-Oddly, most small consulting firms do not get rich at this rate because so much of our front-end work with you, the client, is unbilled.
-And many of our projects do not allow us to charge overhead on the many, many fees that we accrue supporting your project years after it is complete, which means that all of those fees come out of our own paychecks.
+Oddly, most small consulting firms do not get rich at this rate because so much of our intake work with you, the client, is unbilled.
+And most projects do not allow us to charge overhead on the many, many fees that we accrue securely archiving data and supporting your project years after it is complete.

 So, what should you expect to pay for in addition to your evaluator's time?
 That depends on the complexity and duration of your project.
 The following are expenses that may not be considered part of the consultant's fee unless specifically stated at the outset...and why.
 And here are a few really good resources so that you don't have to take our word for it: